Puppetoons: Jasper

 Some controversy exists in modern times, as the black character, Jasper, star of several Puppetoons in the 1940s is considered a stereotype today.
 The Jasper series of shorts relied on a small, consistent cast.
-The titular character was a playful pickaninny, his mother a protective mammy, Professor Scarecrow being a black scam artist, and the Blackbird serving as his fast-talking partner-in-crime.
+The titular character was a playful pickaninny, his mother a protective mammy, a Scarecrow who acted as a black scam artist, and the Blackbird serving as his fast-talking partner-in-crime.
+He was initially voiced by child actor Glenn Leedy before he was replaced by Sara Berner after the former went through puberty.
 Pal described Jasper as the Huckleberry Finn of American folklore.

 Already in 1946, an article of the Hollywood Quarterly protested that the Jasper shorts presented a "razor-totin', ghost-haunted, chicken-stealin' concept of the American Negro".
 A 1947 article in Ebony pointed out that George Pal was a European and not raised on racial prejudice: "To him there is nothing abusive about a Negro boy who likes to eat watermelons or gets scared when he goes past a haunted house".
 The article, though, pointed that this depiction touched on the stereotypes of Negroes being childish, eating nothing but molasses and watermelons, and being afraid of their own shadows.

 Jasper's full name is Jasper Jefferson Lincoln Washington Hawkins.

 At one point, Jasper's popularity was on par with Mickey Mouse's and Donald Duck's.